popei69/reversi/README.md

  - [State of the project](#state-of-the-project)

-## The goal of Reversi
+## Why Reversi?

 * Feature flags and A/B testing tools are designed for Product Marketers and Managers and forgot to be _developer friendly_.
 Adding A/B testing or feature flag should be as easy as setting up any properties.
 * Choose your service, keep your data.
 Reversi doesn't handle data, it should be designed to work with bundled file as well as remote services.
-You'll only inject your experiments at launch, Reversi will handle the display.
+You'll only inject your configuration at launch, Reversi will handle when to run UI variations.

-## Why Reversi?

-Adding A/B testing or feature flag should be as easy as setting up any properties.

 ### Apptimize
 __Apptimize before Reversi__